Large Deviations for Stochastic Differential Equations Driven by Semimartingales: Abstract

 \section{Abstract}

-We prove the large deviation principle for stochastic differential equations driven by semimartingales, with additive controls.
-Conditions are given in terms of the \emph{characteristics} of driven semimartingales so that if the noise-control pairs satisfy the large deviation principle with some good rate function, so do the solution processes.
-There is \emph{no} exponentially tight assumption for the solution processes. \\ \textbf{AMS 2010 Mathematics Subject Classification:} 60F10, 60H10, 60G44, 60G51, 60G57. \\ \textbf{Keywords and Phrases:} Large deviations, stochastic differential equations, semimartingales, uniform exponential tightness, exponential tightness.
+We prove a large deviation principle for stochastic differential equations driven by semimartingales, with additive controls.
+Conditions are given in terms of characteristics of driven semimartingales, so that if the noise-control pairs satisfy a large deviation principle with some good rate function, so do the solution processes.
+There is no joint exponential tightness assumption for noise-control-solution triplets and no uniform exponential tightness assumption for noise. \\ \textbf{AMS 2010 Mathematics Subject Classification:} 60F10, 60H10, 60G44, 60G51, 60G57. \\ \textbf{Keywords and Phrases:} Large deviations, stochastic differential equations, semimartingales, uniform exponential tightness, exponential tightness.